Testing the Drug Atezolizumab or Placebo with Usual Therapy in First-Line HER2-Positive Metastatic Breast Cancer

 VI.
 To determine the utility of PD-L1 immunohistochemistry (IHC) staining as a predictive and prognostic biomarker associated with clinical response, as assessed by investigator using RECIST 1.1 criteria, to atezolizumab in combination with trastuzumab and pertuzumab combined with a taxane (paclitaxel or docetaxel).

 VII.
 To determine the immune-related toxicity profile of the two treatment regimens.

 VIII.
 To determine the cardiac safety profile of the two treatment regimens.

 II.
-To identify potential biomarkers that can predict benefit from the addition of atezolizumab in patients with newly documented HER2-positive measurable metastatic breast cancer treated with a regimen of paclitaxel, pertuzumab, and trastuzumab, and placebo.
+To identify potential biomarkers that can predict benefit from the addition of atezolizumab in patients with newly documented HER2-positive measurable metastatic breast cancer treated with a regimen of pertuzumab and trastuzumab combined with a taxane (paclitaxel or docetaxel).

 III.
 To explore the toxicity profile of the two treatment regimens using patient-reported symptomatic adverse events in addition to standard adverse event reports.